 Join our mirror community group at https://www.fb.com/groups/bdmirror

 we need your support and feedback to deliver the open source resources to the Bangladeshi people.

-If anyhow your hosted CentOS server in our Bangladesh data center is not taking update from our CentOS mirror server at http://mirror.xeonbd.com/centos/ automatically, you may follow the following steps to configure your CentOS server that it can take update from XeonBD’s Bangladesh data center mirror of CentOS
+If anyhow your hosted CentOS server in our Bangladesh data center is not taking updates from our CentOS mirror server at http://mirror.xeonbd.com/centos/ automatically, you may follow the following steps to configure your CentOS server so that it can take updates from XeonBD’s Bangladesh data center mirror of CentOS

 Edit the CentOS-Base.repo file by following the following steps: